ToyKeeper/anduril/README.md

 If you want to know what changed recently, check the [ChangeLog](ChangeLog.md).

+For info about hardware-specific features, like what the channel modes are on multi-channel lights, browse into the [hw/](hw/) directories to find the hardware model and any hardware-specific documentation.

 ## Flashing Firmware

 Get the latest updates by flashing new firmware!